Outdoor Kitchen Installation Cost: A Full Breakdown

 The grill is the centerpiece of most outdoor kitchens, and it’s an area where quality truly matters.
 You can expect a good built-in grill to cost between $1,500 and $10,000.
 While that’s a wide range, the price often reflects the material and construction.
 Models made from 304-grade stainless steel are built to resist rust and corrosion, often lasting more than 10 years.
 This is a major step up from a standard cart grill that might need replacing every few seasons.
 Think of it as a long-term investment in durability and performance for your home.

-Refrigerators and Coolers
+Refrigeration and Beverage Coolers

 Having chilled drinks and ingredients within arm’s reach is a game-changer for outdoor entertaining.
 Outdoor-rated refrigerators are built tougher than their indoor cousins to handle the elements, which is why they cost more.
 Plan to budget between $1,200 and $5,000 for an outdoor fridge.
 If you want to add an ice maker, that will typically run from $2,100 to $5,000.
 While it’s a considerable expense, the convenience of not having to run back inside for supplies is something you’ll appreciate every time you fire up the grill.